 - Check with Your Doctor: Before starting any exercise regimen check with your doctor to make sure it’s safe for you.
 In particular, a chiropractor can help you with weight training by advising what stretches and exercises are best to enhance your workouts and the chiropractic care you receive from him or her.

 Following these steps will go a long way in preventing weight lifting injuries.
 However, if you sustain an injury, then give Dr. Goldman a call at (631) 447-2299 today.
-He can help with conditioning and exercises to improve flexibility, adjustments to extend the range of motion and adjustments to strengthen balance and improve posture and alignment.
+He can help with conditioning, pain management, and exercises to improve flexibility, adjustments to extend the range of motion and adjustments to strengthen balance and improve posture and alignment.

 Studies have shown regular chiropractic care help athletes recover more quickly and heal properly so they can get back to the gym sooner.